TakeJoshyy/Roguemon/README.md

 # MEDICINE ITEM
 | **It must be used immediately or trashed.
 This includes PP Ups/Maxes, Rare Candies, and Vitamins.** |
 | :--------------------: |
 > Exception: If you get one of these items before the first trainer, you may keep it until you have locked in your pokemon.
-If you do, it must be used or trashed immediately after deciding.
+If you do, it must be used or trashed immediately after deciding and before fighting the first trainer.

 ---